Skip to Content

 Regulating Body Temperature

-They’ll bask on sun-warmed rocks in the morning, then retreat to shaded areas like hollow logs or leaf piles as temperatures rise.
+As cold-blooded animals, they sunbathe on warm rocks in the morning, then shift to shaded spots like hollow logs or leaf piles when it gets too hot.

 Avoiding Predators